 For local, topical use on cuts and burns, as an eye drop for eye infections, or for an occasional nasal wash for a stubborn sinus infection, colloidal silver seems smart.
 This is the brand of colloidal silver we use at my house.

 When it comes to deciding on a daily dose of colloidal silver, personally, I skip it.
-At this time, there’s not adequate understanding about colloidal silver to know for sure if it will adversely affect the body’s defenses in the long run.
+At this time, there’s inadequate understanding about colloidal silver to know for sure if it will adversely affect the body’s defenses in the long run.

 I’d prefer to allow my immune system to flex and grow under the guidance of Real food and a few choice immune boosting supplements.
 Colloidal silver can stand guard in my medicine cabinet for when my body needs stronger reinforcements.